PuchatekwSzortach/travelling_salesman_problem/README.md

 This repository contains three different travelling salesman problem solvers.
 First two, `BruteForceTSPSolver` and `BruteForceTSPWorstPathSolver` simply perform a brute force search to find best and worst possible paths.
 Third solver, `BoltzmannMachineTSPSolver`, uses a Boltzmann machine to find a solution.
-Note Boltzmann machine doesn't guarantee it will find optimal solution.
+Please note that Boltzmann machine doesn't guarantee it will find an optimal solution.
 It is however faster than a brute force search for trips containing more than ~11 cities.

 Utilities to create random distances matrix and compute paths lengths are also provided.